YottaDB/YDBDoc/ProgGuide/langext.rst

 Extensions for Additional Capability
 ---------------------------------------

-For ways to adjust some process operating characteristics, see the command description `View <./commands.html#view-command>`_.
-For ways to get information about certain process operating characteristics, see the function description `“$View()” <./functions.html#view>`_.
+For ways to adjust some process operating characteristics, see the command description :ref:`view-command`.
+For ways to get information about certain process operating characteristics, see the function description :ref:`view-function`.

 In YottaDB, support of environment specification for global names and resource names is possible.
 It is possible to excercise user code to customize interpretation of the environment specification.
 See `Chapter 5: “General Language Features of M” <./langfeat.html>`_ for details.